 CPR is not obligatory for people whose overall condition is deteriorating.
 The likelihood of CPR meeting its immediate goal of restoring heartbeat and breathing for frail and terminally-ill individuals is low.
 If one’s prognosis is likely to be poor, such as dying from untreatable cancer or other terminal illnesses, CPR can be an invasive procedure and can offer no significant benefit for him or her.
 Chest fracture can also result from chest compression.
 This is a typical concern for the elderly who have frail bones.
 Hence, what is ordinary and morally obligatory for a healthy person becomes extraordinary and morally optional (and even unreasonable) for people who are frail, elderly or those with debilitating conditions.

-A decision to forgo CPR may support the desire of patients to die at home or to forgo other life-sustaining or life-prolonging treatments and procedures.
+A decision to forego CPR may support the desire of patients to die at home or to forgo other life-sustaining or life-prolonging treatments and procedures.
 The Florida Statute defines life-prolonging procedure as “any medical procedure, treatment, or intervention, including artificially provided sustenance and hydration, which sustains, restores, or supplants a spontaneous vital function.
 The term does not include the administration of medication or performance of medical procedure when such medication or procedure is deemed necessary to provide comfort care or to alleviate pain.”

 Many people would rather allow death to take its course than resort to aggressive treatments and interventions when no recovery is expected from their condition, or when undue burden and pain may result from such interventions.